Tips for using a microwave, power levels & settings

 Select the proper setting and power level for the foods you intend to cook in your microwave.
 For reheating leftovers, you should select the medium-high (or 70%) power level for a more even temperature.
 Cooking starchy foods like rice and pasta requires an 80% power level.
 Always refer to your product manual as it will provide the model-specific power and settings recommended for the foods you can cook in a microwave.

 Your microwave can be used to cook a variety of foods, from snacks like popcorn to full fish dinners depending on the model’s settings and capabilities.
-Whirlpool offers convection microwaves that can be used like a second oven, thanks to the additional heating element and fan that circulates hot air around the cavity.
+Whirlpool offers convection microwaves that can be used like a second oven, especially useful when you’re trying to cook food without a stovetop, thanks to the additional heating element and fan that circulates hot air around the cavity.

 8. Steaming food